Iris sibirica [EYE-ris, sy-BEER-ah-kuh] is an herbaceous perennial native to Europe, Central Asia, Armenia, Azerbaijan, and Siberia.

 As for transplanting, the plant responds well when it is done immediately.

-When you’re dividing the rhizomes in late summer, dig out the entire clump, cut foliage to approximately 6” or 8” inches and divide into sections.
+When dividing siberian iris rhizomes in late summer, dig out the entire clump, cut foliage to approximately 6” or 8” inches and divide into sections.

 Choose a location with plenty of sunlight (occasional partial shade) and well-drained soil.

-If the soil is too dry, adding organic matter before transplanting helps.
+If the soil is too dry, adding organic matter before transplanting help.